 You’ve probably heard the £5 message a lot over the past couple of years…

-If every adult in the UK spent £5 each week in their local shops and businesses (instead of online, at the supermarket or with big multinationals), it would be worth £13.5 billion going directly back into our towns.
+If every adult in the UK spent £5 each week in their local shops and businesses (instead of online, at the supermarket or with big multinationals), whether it be at the local flower shop, the indie book store, the gift shop on the corner, or the independent butcher shop off the main street, it would be worth £13.5 billion going directly back into our towns.

-We’re obviously big fans of small independents (being one ourselves), but it is SO easy to head to the supermarket quickly after work.
+Being an independent butcher shop (and deli and café) ourselves, we’re obviously big fans of small independents, but it is SO easy to head to the supermarket quickly after work.
 Or do a speedy online shop for more PVA glue and pom-poms once the kids are in bed.
-We often find ourselves time poor and, quite honestly, sometimes just the idea of heading into an actual bookshop, rather than a quick tap on Amazon, makes me feel tired.
+We often find ourselves time-poor and, quite honestly, sometimes just the idea of heading into an actual bookshop, rather than a quick tap on Amazon, makes me feel tired.

 But the world has shifted and we’re even more aware of the precarious position a lot of businesses find themselves in now.
 Wouldn’t it be great if we could champion those who have supported us and our local economies through thick and thin?

-As a family run independent that opened just 13 months ago, we found ourselves getting swept up in obscenely long weeks, working every day without pause.
+As a family-run independent butcher shop, deli & café that opened just 13 months ago, we found ourselves getting swept up in obscenely long weeks, working every day without pause.
 We did what we felt we had to do to get the shop off the ground – we’re perfectionists and even now we sometimes struggle to switch off and take a break.

 But that’s what you do when you own and run a small business – you graft.

 And that, in a nutshell, is why I adore independents.

 They are the ones who will drive 100 miles to drop off a cake on your Wedding Day when someone else has let you down.

 They’ll spend an hour with you, chatting through every bottle of red wine on their shelves, because you want to make a good first impression at that swanky dinner party.